nipafx/nipafx.dev/content/talks/java-next.md

 ---

 Java's four big projects are entering the home stretch:
-Amber, Panama, and Loom have already incubated, previewed, and even finalized some features and Valhalla is on track to follow soon.
+Amber, Panama, and Loom have already incubated, previewed, and finalized some features and Valhalla is on track to follow soon.
 Time to take a closer look at how...

 * Project Amber makes the language more expressive and ready for today's and tomorrow's problems